shanelnumber5/341-web-design/_docs/topic-02/03-addresses/page-01.md

 We find sites and files on the web in the same way, but instead of looking for houses, we're looking for other computers, servers, files, or even queries on a network.
 A "web address" or **uniform resource locator** (URL) is assigned to every website so that users and servers can find that site quickly and easily.

 Directions for a site or file can be broken down similarly (in the most basic sense) to directions to a house, but more applicably into _protocol, domain, path_, and _file_.
+The protocol, domain, and path make up the three essential parts of a URL.

 Continue to the next page to find out how the web does this.